FS-Researcher: Test-Time Scaling for Long-Horizon Research Tasks with File-System-Based Agents: FS-Researcher

 During the context building stage, the Context Builder browses the internet with \texttt{search\_web} and \texttt{read\_webpage} tools, updates the \texttt{index.md}, distills key information into notes in the \texttt{knowledge\_base/} directory, and archives raw webpages in the \texttt{sources/} directory.
 Note that this workflow is not linear, i.e. first deconstruct the topic, design a target structure of KB and fill the folders with files.
 Instead, the \texttt{index.md} and \texttt{knowledge\_base/} directory are dynamically updated as the agent browses the internet and gradually forms its understanding of the topic.

 At the end of each session, the Context Builder conducts a review against the checklist, identifying any potential errors, gaps, or conflicts in the knowledge base.
 If any issues are found, corresponding items are marked as \texttt{[IN-PROGRESS]} and recorded in the \texttt{log} file.
-The Context Builder can iteratively refine the knowledge base until it reaches the session budget limit or does not identify any issue in the review.
+The Context Builder can iteratively refine the knowledge base until it reaches the session budget limit (i.e., the maximum number of sessions that the Context Builder is allowed to run) or does not identify any issue in the review.
 Figure~\ref{fig:kb-structure} shows an example of the knowledge base, full structure in Appendix~\ref{app:kb}.